 Social Justice Committee

-Members: co-chairs Betty Gilson and Rev. Rachel Tedesco,; Sonia D’Alarcao, A J Derby, Janet Dye, Susan Holton, Susan Irish, Laurie Lessner and Lisa Troy
+Members: Claudette Baker, AJ Derby, Janet Dye, Susan Holton, Susan Irish, Laurie Lessner, and Lisa Troy

 SJC Recommended Links